Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-\begin{quote} ``I guess I feel like that I'm helping it make better choices in the future.'' --P10 \end{quote}
+\begin{quote} I guess I feel as if I'm helping it make better choices in the future.
+(P10) \end{quote}

-\begin{quote} [P11 considers the statement `The results of my work are likely to affect lots of other people']: ``I definitely agree with that.
+\begin{quote} [Upon presentation of the statement `The results of my work are likely to affect lots of other people'] I definitely agree with that.
 As I'm telling the model that something is right or wrong, it definitely influences other people that use the model.
-Yeah, so it has a really big impact. [\ldots] when you're training the model, you're making sure that it reacts in a certain way and how it is going to use that in the future.
-Can either use it correctly or incorrectly so.
-It has a really big way to how other people use it. '' --P11 \end{quote}
+Yeah, so it has a really big impact [\ldots].
+When you're training the model, you're making sure it reacts in a certain way and of how it is going to use that in the future.
+Can either use it correctly or incorrectly, so it has a really big way [of influencing] how other people use it.
+(P11) \end{quote}

-\begin{quote} [P8 considers the statement `The results of my work are likely to affect lots of other people']: ``Well that's hard to predict, but I'll maybe answer `agree', because if that system becomes good and then it's being used somewhere\ldots Then probably it will then have impact.'' --P8 \end{quote}
+\begin{quote} [In consideration of the statement `The results of my work are likely to affect lots of other people'] Well, that's hard to predict, but I'll maybe answer `agree', because if that system becomes good and then it's being used somewhere\ldots Then probably it will then have impact.
+(P8) \end{quote}

-We will return to his finding about the training work's wider positive impact when we reflect on the benefits of triangulation later in the paper.
+We will delve further into the training work's wider positive impact when reflecting on the benefits of triangulation.